open-telemetry/opamp-spec/specification.md

 ### OpAMPConnectionSettings

-The OpAMPConnectionSettings message is a collection of fields which comprise an offer from the Server to the Agent to use the specified settings for OpAMP connection.
+The OpAMPConnectionSettings message is a collection of fields which comprise an offer from the Server to the OpAMP Client to use the specified settings for OpAMP connection.

 ```protobuf